-The Radiologic Technology Program does not have a “Waiting List.”
+The Radiography Program does not have a “Waiting List.”
 Students must apply for the program each year.
 The top students are admitted and a limited number of students are placed on an alternate list should an opening be available before the program begins.

 You will be notified by US mail.
 You will receive a letter of standing approximately 4 weeks after deadline date.
 You will receive one of three letters: acceptance, alternate, or not accepted.
 The letter is sent to the address on the application.
 Be sure to keep your records updated.

-Admission to the Radiologic Technology Program is not based on the applicant’s GPA.
+Admission to the Radiography Program is not based on the applicant’s GPA.
 The admission is based on a combination of ACT composite score and grades in certain courses.